cristianoc/arc-agi-2-abstraction-dataset/tasks/332f06d7/abstractions.md

 - **threshold_5** – relocate the zero block to the most central 1-block candidate whose adjacency covers the colour-2 gap when it improves distance-to-centre by ≥5; 4/4 train matches, no failures observed.
 Test labels unavailable, but the produced outputs align with the expected structural shift.

 The final solver uses the `threshold_5` abstraction.

+## DSL Structure
+- **Typed operations**
+  - `locateZeroBlock : Grid -> Block` — identify the contiguous background block that must be relocated.
+  - `collectCandidateBlocks : Grid -> List Block` — list non-background blocks whose adjacency to colour-2 makes them valid swap targets.
+  - `scoreCandidates : Block × List Block -> List (Block, Int)` — compute distance-to-centre improvements and adjacency coverage per candidate.
+  - `relocateZeroBlock : Grid × Block × Block -> Grid` — move the zero block into the best-scoring candidate location and slide the donor block into the original slot.
+- **Solver summary**: "Find the zero block, gather candidate donor blocks, keep the one that improves central alignment by at least five while covering the gap, and swap the two blocks."